Non-asymptotic convergence bounds for modified tamed unadjusted Langevin algorithm in non-convex setting: Proof Overview of the Main Results

 \subsection{Proof of the main theorems}

 This section presents the main steps of proving our main results using the intermediate results we have derived so far.
-To obtain a non-asymptotic estimate in Wasserstein-1 distance between $\mc{L}(\theta_n^\lambda)$ and $\pi_\beta$, we consider the following splitting using the continuous-time interpolation of the mTULA algorithm: for any $n\in\N_0$ and $t\in (nT, (n+1)T]$,
+We provide an overview for the proof of Theorem \ref{theorem:2.7}, and similar arguments can be applied to obtain the result in Theorem \ref{theorem:2.8}.
+To establish a non-asymptotic estimate in Wasserstein-1 distance between $\mc{L}(\theta_n^\lambda)$ and $\pi_\beta$, we consider the following splitting using the continuous-time interpolation of the mTULA algorithm: for any $n\in\N_0$ and $t\in (nT, (n+1)T]$,